RainerAtSpirit/raineratspirit.github.com/index.md

 # tagline: Supporting tagline
 ---
 {% include JB/setup %}
-Thanks for coming.
+Thanks for stepping by.
 Find below a list of posts mainly written as a braindump while facing technical challenges.

 Enjoy